Establishing Support for Your BPN Process Governance Process

 Strategic alignment, process framework, and governance are all necessary steps to implement a solid and effective Business Process Governance (PBG) framework, as presented in detail in the first three parts of this series.

 The next step in the BPG implementation process is the enterprise establishing a support model for the BPG program.
 Since process initiatives can occur throughout an organization, having the proper process support is necessary for overall success.
 The support model should also guide identifying related components currently being changed to simplify updates across all related documentation.

-There is a strong interdependency between processes, as the majority of processes at some level cross functional parts of the business.
-As such, it is critical to have strong support in place for all process initiatives, which may be active throughout an enterprise.
-Additionally, there should be guidance within the process framework, which makes it easier to change process documentation in a simplified manner, so all related details are consistent.
+There is a strong interdependency between processes, as most processes are cross-functional.
+As such, it is critical to have strong support for all process initiatives, which may be active throughout an enterprise.
+Additionally, there should be guidance within the process framework, which makes it easier to change process documentation in a simplified manner so all related details are consistent.

-Having a solid support infrastructure for process initiatives and the means to simplify updates to documentation are important criteria for a successful BPM and BPG program.
+A solid support infrastructure for process initiatives and the means to simplify updates to documentation are essential criteria for a successful BPM and BPG program.